Journeyman1337/cp437.h/README.md

 This is tiny a header only library which contains a cp437 ascii to unicode lookup table.
 This library is released to the public domain.

+Information about how to use this library in your project is included in comments at the top of the file [cp437.h](include/cp/cp437.h).

 Want to try the example project?
 You can set it up easily using bash console.

     git clone https://github.com/Journeyman-dev/cp437.h